tabaddor/av-swe-guide/README.md

 Though a seemingly bold claim, autonomous vehicles *will* be the future of mobility and transportation. **You can contribute to this future**, which is awesome.

+Not only that, but they reduce urban travel time and have a strong environmental impact :sunflower:

 ## Safety is Critical :vertical_traffic_light: ##
 Self-driving cars are safety critical. **_A safety critical system_** can be defined as something that:
 >  comprises everything (hardware, software, and human aspects) needed to perform one or more safety functions, in which failure would cause a significant increase in the safety risk for the people or environment involved.